syncfusion-content/blazor-docs/blazor/rich-text-editor/import-export.md

  ## Import text file to editor

- We can import the text file to editor this can be achieved by using server-side action which retrieves the RTF file from the uploader and converts it into the HTML string which then can be retrieved in the success event of the uploader and the binding to the ‘Value’ property of the Rich Text Editor.
+ You can import the text file to editor by using server-side action which retrieves the RTF file from the uploader and converts it into the HTML string which then can be retrieved in the success event of the uploader and the binding to the `Value` property of the Rich Text Editor.

 {% tabs %}
 {% highlight razor tabtitle="~/import-text.razor" %}